Tuition, Fees, and Financial Aid

 The tuition for the LL.M.
 Programs in Estate Planning and Elder Law or LL.M. and Closely-held Businesses is charged on a per credit hour basis.
 The LL.M.
 Programs per credit charge for the 2013-2014 academic year is $1,645.

-In addition to tuition, there is also an annual fee of $556, which includes registration, general services, graduation fees, and transcripts for life.
+In addition to tuition, there is also an annual fee of $556, which includes registration, general services, and graduation fees.
 (Please note the fee costs are subject to change.)

 Additionally, Massachusetts law requires documentary proof of some form of health insurance for all students.
 There are a number of available individual student health insurance plans.
 Contact Health Services for more information at 413-782-1211.
 If you are in the full-time (1 year program) in Estate Planning and Elder Law, the annual fee for health insurance is $2,210.